rodionovstepan/raple/README.md

 Example of program on Raple
 =====

-To show the main features of Raple I have implemented an heap sort algorithm.
+To show the main features of Raple I have implemented a heap sort algorithm.

 ```ruby